-A married couple’s allowance (MCA) is only available if one of the two spouses or civil partners was born before 6 April 1935.
-This means that one member of the couple must be at least 85 years old on 5 April 2020 to qualify for an allowance in 2019/20.
+The married couple’s allowance (MCA) is only available if one of the two spouses or civil partners was born before 6 April 1935.
+This means that one member of the couple must be at least 86 years old on 5 April 2021 to qualify for an allowance in the 2020/21 tax year.

 There is a distinction in the legislation between couples that married before 5 December 2005 and those that married or entered a civil partnership from this date.

 Unlike the personal allowance, the MCA is a ‘tax reducer’, not a deduction from net income.
 Also, MCA can be transferred between spouses / civil partners, although the amount of the allowance is always calculated by reference to the primary claimant.